 If you’re thinking of selling your house, you’re aware that, to get top dollar, you’ll have to do some repairing and upgrading.
 The trick, though, is figuring out which improvements will net you the greatest return on time and money invested at sale time.
 You need to steer clear of improvements and renovations that yield a poor return or that don’t impress buyers at all.
-So with respect to the most common pre-sale projects, let’s look at the rate of return for home improvements in Inland Empire.
+So with respect to the most common pre-sale projects, let’s look at the rate of return for home improvements in Riverside.

 New Garage Door

 In considering the rate of return for home improvements in Riverside, garage-door replacement ranks decently.
 Generally, sellers can expect to get an 85% return on this project.
 But the real benefit isn’t in the ROI.

 The garage is highly noticeable, and a nice-looking one can contribute considerably to curb appeal.
 A new garage door can help sell your house, but you do need to be careful.
 Since the return is only 85%, you don’t want to get too fancy and sink too much money into the project.

 Your front entry door will also be one the first things a buyer sees, so it does matter.
 And with respect to the rate of return for home improvements in Riverside, replacing your front door (if it needs it) is a good idea.
 A new fiberglass door will get you a 78% return, and a steel door will yield a nearly 91% return.

 The kitchen is the heart of the home, and you can bet buyers will take a long, close look at yours.
 It seems logical, then, that a major kitchen upgrade or remodel would be on the list of have-to-do projects.
 But if your kitchen is already in fairly decent shape, maybe not.